 Perform an act live over Zoom or pre-record and share over the virtual scout meeting!

 A knot tying challenge via video.
-With everyone on screen, the Troop Leader calls out a knot for everyone to tie.
+With everyone on screen, the Unit Leader calls out a knot for everyone to tie.

 Going on a Bear Hunt